ccp5UK/dl-poly/building.md

 ## On Ubuntu machines

-it was noticed that for some mpi implementations the linking stage fails.
+It was noticed that for some mpi implementations the linking stage fails.
 You will see a lot of errors claiming undefined references to MPI_*
 **solution**

 ```sh